slickml/slick-ml/docs/index.rst

 selection, model tuning, or evaluating metrics for classification and regression problems.
 We strongly believe that a good portion of the tasks based on tabular data can be addressed via gradient boosting and generalized linear models `[1] <https://arxiv.org/pdf/2207.08815.pdf>`_.
 SlickML provides Data Scientists with a toolbox to quickly prototype solutions for a given problem with minimal code while maximizing the amound of information that can be inferred.
-Additionally, the prototype solutions can be easily promoted and served in production with our recommended recipes.
+Additionally, the prototype solutions can be easily promoted and served in production with our recommended recipes via various model serving frameworks including `ZenML <https://github.com/zenml-io/zenml>`_, `BentoML <https://github.com/bentoml/BentoML>`_, and `Prefect <https://github.com/PrefectHQ/prefect>`_.
+More details coming soon 🤞 ...

 .. grid:: 1 2 2 2